Consider a Reverse Mortgage as a Useful Financial Tool for Retirement

 Did you know that if you’re 62+ you can use a HECM to purchase a new home or to eliminate your mortgage payment?
 Why not get tax-free money each month instead of paying out?

 The Reverse Mortgage is a tremendously flexible product that can be utilized in a variety of ways for a variety of different types of borrowers.
 Households who have a financial need can tailor the product to de stress their finances.
 Households with adequate resources might consider the product as a financial planning tool.

-The Home Equity Conversion Mortgages (HECM) is the most widely available Reverse Mortgage.
-It is managed by the Department of Housing and Urban Affairs and is federally insured.
-This is important since even if your Reverse Mortgage lender defaults, you’ll still receive your payments.
+The Home Equity Conversion Mortgage (HECM) is the most widely available reverse mortgage.
+It is managed by the Department of Housing and Urban Development and is federally insured.
+This is important since even if your reverse mortgage lender defaults, you’ll still receive your payments.

 REVERSE MORTGAGE MYTHS

 Not true.
 With a reverse mortgage, you retain home ownership and the ability to live in your home.
 As such you are still required to keep up insurance, property taxes and maintenance for your home.

 False.
 Compared to other options, reverse mortgages can actually be less expensive in terms of total cost over the life of the loan.
 Plus, with a reverse mortgage you will never owe more than your home’s value at the time the loan is repaid, even if the reverse mortgage lenders have paid you more money than the value of the home.
 This is a particularly useful advantage if you secure a Reverse Mortgage and then home price declines.

 Incorrect.
 In fact, borrowers can use a reverse mortgage to pay off an existing traditional mortgage or even to buy a new house.
 Since monthly mortgage payments are not required, a HECM for Purchase loan may help preserve your hard-earned savings and improve cash flow.
 You will continue to own and maintain the title of your home for as long as the property remains your primary residence and you continue to meet the obligations of the loan.